helm/charts/stable/spinnaker/README.md

 Redis and Minio are used as the stores for Spinnaker state.

-For more information on Spinnaker and its capabilities, see it's [documentation](http://www.spinnaker.io/docs).
+For more information on Spinnaker and its capabilities, see its [documentation](http://www.spinnaker.io/docs).

 ## Installing the Chart